novix-sa/cubeplan/docs/Homepage.md

 **Pyplan.org**
 Pyplan is an integrated development environment (IDE) of Python data analytics and data modeling Apps.
 Apps are developed through a drag and drop interface that allows creating the calculation logic and the Input/Output user interface.
-The calculation logic is structured through influence diagrams, a visual representation of the calculation logic that brings transparency to the app data process.
+The calculation logic is structured through influence diagrams, a visual representation of the calculation logic that brings transparency to the app data processes.
+The calcula
 Any step in the process could later be used as an Input/Output module, that are the building blocks of user interfaces.
 Apps are later shared between partners or even to the general public.